2014 Al-Safira offensive: Rebel offensive

 On 8 October, the rebel Ahrar ash-Sham announced the start of a battle called "Zaeir al Ahrar".
 That day, rebels of this group captured the villages of Qashotah, al Barzaneyyi, Diman, al Zera’ah al Tehtaneyyi and al Zera’ah al Foqaneyyi near the Defense Factories.
 At least 14 soldiers and 5 rebels were killed, while two helicopters were downed while trying to take off from the Defense Factories.

-On 9 October, Army claimed to have conducted a counterattack on rebel forces in Al-Barzaaniyya, Al-Zara’a, Bashkawi, Banaan Al-Hass, Kafr Akkar, and Al-‘Adnaniyya, resulting in the recapture of several of these villages.
+On 9 October, the Army claimed to have conducted a counterattack on rebel forces in Al-Barzaaniyya, Al-Zara’a, Bashkawi, Banaan Al-Hass, Kafr Akkar, and Al-‘Adnaniyya, resulting in the recapture of several of these villages.
 The Army also claimed that the rebels had refocused their offensive to the Khanasser countryside.

 On 10 October, rebels captured the village of Abotbeh, leading to the death of 9 soldiers and losses among the rebels.
 This village is close to the town of Tal Abour, 2 km away from the Defense Factories.
 Rebels also captured the village of Sad’ayya overnight, before it was recaptured later that day.